lestercbarnsley/SasRMC/README.md

 2. Run `$ sasrmc create <template-type>` to download a specific type of template.
 Use the `-o <output-folder>` tag if you want to save the template into a different folder than the default output folder.
 3. Run `$ sasrmc create example` to download an example of how a simulation input file should be configured.

 The example will download a file `CoreShell_F20_pol.xlsx` which contains data described in the associated publication, and shows an example for how a simulation for a SANSPol measurement across 3 detector configurations and 2 polarization states can be set out.

+(WARNING: As of SasRMC v0.2.1, some of these features are temporarily disabled while they undergo testing.
+Features will be reenabled once they have been properly tested.
+Use the `--help` flag to see specific details.)

 ## Usage